 I usually choose a simple pasta side to go with this tilapia meal, but you can also serve with jasmine rice or brown rice.
 The rice or the pasta soaks up some of the delicious cooking liquid left in the foil pack and gives it great flavor.

-If you are looking for other ideas for easy but elegant meals, check out my recipes for Creamy Orzo Chicken with Red Peppers and Mushrooms, Spinach Frittata with Mushrooms and Feta, and Greek Chicken Kabobs with Yogurt Sauce.
+If you are looking for other ideas for easy but elegant meals, check out my recipes for Sheet Pan Roasted Chicken and Potatoes, Creamy Orzo Chicken with Red Peppers and Mushrooms, Spinach Frittata with Mushrooms and Feta, and Greek Chicken Kabobs with Yogurt Sauce.

 - 2 lemons